ShallKnowMikan/AltairKit-1.21.4/README.md

 ## Installation

-1. Download the `AltairKit.jar` file and the `AltairBuilder.exe` file.
+1. Download the `AltairKit.jar` file from the releases and the `AltairBuilder.exe` file.
 2. Place both files in the same folder and run `AltairBuilder.exe`.
 3. Add the dependency to your project:

+## OR

+1. Download the `AltairKit.jar` file from the releases and put it into a folder.
+2. then run: ```mvn install:install-file -DgroupId=dev.mikan -DartifactId=AltairKit -Dversion=1.21.4 -Dpackaging=jar -Dfile=dir/to/AltairKit-1.21.4.jar``` (be sure to have maven installed first)

 ### Dependency